2ez4bz/cosmos-predict2/examples/inference_diffusion_text2image.md

 #### Example 2: single generation on the 14B model
 <!-- We run inference on the 14B model with offloading flags enabled.
 This is suitable for low-memory GPUs.
 Model offloading is also required for the 14B model to avoid OOM. -->
 This is the basic example for running inference on the 14B model with a single prompt.
+The output is saved to `outputs/text2image_14b.jpg` alongside the corresponding prompt at `outputs/text2image_14b.txt`.
 ```bash
 CUDA_HOME=$CONDA_PREFIX PYTHONPATH=$(pwd) python cosmos_predict2/diffusion/inference/text2image.py \
     --checkpoint_dir checkpoints \